KDE/digikam-doc/showfoto_editor/showfoto_leftsidebar.rst

         The Showfoto Places and Bookmarks View

     - The preferred **Bookmarks** and **Usual Places**.
-This view is optional and can be disabled in the settings available from thumbnails list context menu or in tools-bar on the top. **Bookmarks** references your preferred places that you can register when navigating on the folder hierarchies. **Bookmark** properties includes a **Path**, an **Icon**, and a **Title**. these properties can be modified later as you whish.
+This view is optional and can be disabled in the settings available from thumbnails list context menu or in tools-bar on the top. **Bookmarks** references your preferred places that you can register when navigating on the folder hierarchies. **Bookmark** properties includes a **Path**, an **Icon**, and a **Title**.
+These properties can be modified later as you wish.
 The **Usual Places** is a read-only group to give a quick access to the standard folders from your personal directory.

     .. figure:: images/showfoto_new_bookmark.webp
         :alt: